Automatic identification of diagnosis from hospital discharge letters via weakly supervised Natural Language Processing: Results

-We cannot perform a complete evaluation of the clusters produced using our \textit{Umberto-E3C} model against those produced using the original \textit{Umberto} model, but we can compare the distribution of gold bronchiolitis labels on the two sets of clusters.
-Supplementary Material D reports the clusters obtained using the original Umberto model in our clustering pipeline.
-The number of clusters related to respiratory infections is higher (34 vs 27), and their keywords appear more heterogeneous.
-Selecting weak labels by applying the same criterion we used on our clusters, we would cover only 47\% of bronchiolitis cases with the clusters from the original \textit{Umberto} model.
-Moreover, they are less compact, introducing more false negatives in the weak labels.
+To assess the effect of the TPT step on clustering results, \ref{app:clustering} reports the clusters obtained using the original UmBERTo model in our clustering pipeline, on the bronchiolitis dataset.
+The number of clusters related to respiratory infections is higher without TPT (34 vs 27), and their keywords appear more heterogeneous.
+Selecting weak labels by applying the same criterion we used on our clusters, we would cover only 47\% of bronchiolitis cases with the clusters from the original UmBERTo model.
+Moreover, these clusters are more heterogeneous since they introduce more false negatives in the weak labels (precision decreases to 72 \%).